McConnell’s Two-Faced Approach to Health-Care Reform

 The backstory on this McConnell pitch makes it especially devious: from the beginning of the Senate’s consideration of Trumpcare, McConnell has not only maintained the long-term per capita cap on federal Medicaid spending that has upset and worried some “moderate” senators and Republican governors, but has made it tighter.
 The House-passed bill made the “cap,” which eliminated Medicaid’s original status as an open-ended entitlement program that covered the costs of eligible benefits for eligible individuals, subject to a “growth” adjustment based on medical inflation (the most common measuring is known as CPI-M).
 The Senate bill limited growth adjustments to consumer inflation (CPI-U measures that), a significantly lower figure.
 To make the number of people losing insurance under the cap less frightening, the tighter growth adjustment does not kick in until 2025.

 A number of Republican senators — notably Susan Collins, Dean Heller, Shelley Moore Capito, and Rob Portman — made it clear the Medicaid cuts (which also included a quick phase-out of Obamacare’s Medicaid expansion option for the states) were very problematic.
-So after lots of quiet consultation the “new” version of BCRA was unveiled today — with virtually no changes in the Medicaid provisions.
+So after lots of quiet consultation the “new” version of Trumpcare was unveiled today — with virtually no changes in the Medicaid provisions.

 To some extent this politically risky decision may just reflect McConnell’s broader strategy of nailing down conservatives with the broad provisions of the bill and then picking off moderates with this or that smaller concession or adjustment.
 It is, after all, the same strategy that worked for Paul Ryan in the House.
 And McConnell knows the Medicaid per capita cap is very important to conservatives who view it as perhaps their best shot at “entitlement reform” in years.
 “Caving” to moderates on that might have undermined conservative support not only in the Senate but in the House, which will ultimately have to approve whatever legislation McConnell can get through the upper chamber.